-Sally works part time at the Children and Young People Service at Bristol City Council, assessing for equipment and adaptations to help care for disabled children within their home and school environment.
-Sally has developed a specific service to provide sensory strategies for the families of autistic children.
-She has also provides training for parents, carers, and schools on the use of sensory strategies to manage challenging behaviours.
+Sally worked part time at the Children and Young People Service at Bristol City Council from 2007 to 2017, assessing for equipment and adaptations to help care for disabled children within their home and school environment.
+Whilst working with the service, Sally developed a specific service to provide information and advice on the use of sensory strategies to support challenging behaviours in the home and community.
+She has also provided support, training and information to schools and colleges on the use of sensory strategies to manage challenging behaviours.

 In addition to working as a case manager for Westcountry Case Management since 2013, Sally also works as an independent occupational therapist assessing for equipment and adaptations and providing sensory processing strategies and neuro rehabilitation.

 - Experience of working in health and social care.

 - Working with the relevant agencies to support children and young adults during their transition from paediatric to adult services.

 - Knowledge and experience of working with families and other agencies to help children access education and health care plans.
 (EHCP’s).